 Who typically hires a ghostwriter?

 It’s not just the celebrities and politicians who reach out to hire a ghostwriter these days.
-Quite a few people hire me to write their life story simply to share their adventure with their descendants.
+Quite a few people hire me to write their life stories simply to share their adventures with their descendants.
 In addition, many professionals seek out a professional writer who can put in the time and energy to put their vision on the page or bring their story to life.
 After all, it does take hundreds of hours to write a book.
 How many CEOs, visionaries, and entrepreneurs have that sort of spare time on their hands?
-And if they do, my bet is that they’d rather devote the weekends and evenings to their families and friends.
+And if they do, I bet that they’d rather devote the weekends and evenings to their families and friends.
 Maybe travel a bit.
 Take on a new hobby.

 What’s the cost?

 No doubt about it, hiring a ghostwriter is an investment.
 If you cast a wide net, you’ll find a lot of different bids.
 Avoid the cheap ones, as those writers will disappoint you.
 A mid-level professional ghostwriter will charge anywhere from $15,000 – $60,000 to write a 100-200 page book.